-1.Telephone & Mobile Phones
+1. Telephone & Mobile Phones

 Local calls from pay phones cost 1 B for 164 seconds (add more coins for more time).
 Domestic long-distance rates vary from 3B to 12B per minute, depending on the distance.
 Hotels add surcharges for international long-distance calls.
 Private phone offices charge less, but still usually higher than the government rates.

 A prepaid Thailand SIM card with an international cell phone is the most convenient and economical solution for staying in touch while in Thailand.
 All incoming calls while in Thailand are FREE, regardless of where they originate.
 Pay the local rate for local calls and use a cellular phone in Thailand as you do at home.
-And unlike home, your Thailand SIM card and cell phone service is prepaid so there is no need for a contract.
+And unlike home, your Thailand SIM card and cell phone service are prepaid, so there is no need for a contract.

 2. Internet